drzekunguo/LLM_Agent_Power_System_Balance/README.md

 This repository contains the codebase for leveraging Large Language Model (LLM) Agents to assist in decision-making for power system operations.
 It includes Jupyter Notebook and MATLAB scripts for various tasks related to power system balance.

-*ChatGPT o1 assisted with debugging and commenting on this code.
+*ChatGPT o1 and o3-mini-high assisted with debugging and commenting on this code.

 ## Repository Structure